-Deputy Chief and Fire Marshal, Kelly Clements oversees the Fire Prevention Division.
-The Fire Marshal's office plays a pivotal role in maintaining the safety mission of the department and strives to develop proactive risk management awareness through plan review, fire code enforcement and public education.
+The Fire Marshal's office plays a pivotal role in maintaining the safety mission of the department and strives to develop proactive risk management awareness through plan review, fire inspections, code enforcement and public education.
 The Fire Marshal's office is also responsible for fire investigations.
-Fire prevention involves:

-The department is responsible for conducting life safety inspections for all new construction projects, existing commercial properties, and sprinkled residential structures.
-In addition to new construction all existing commercial businesses are inspected on an annual basis.
+The department is responsible for conducting fire and life safety inspections for all new commercial construction projects, existing commercial properties, and sprinkled residential structures.
+All existing commercial businesses within the City of Southlake are inspected on an annual basis.

-The Deputy Chief/Fire Marshal reviews commercial and residential plans to ensure compliance with the 2015 International Fire Code and adopted amendments which are all approved by the Southlake City Council.
+The Deputy Chief/Fire Marshal reviews commercial and residential plans to ensure compliance with the 2018 International Fire Code, NFPA, and adopted amendments, which are all approved by the Southlake City Council.

 After the Fire